danask/GMS/README.md

 # Gardening Management System with Remote Controllers

+### Requirement:###
+ - Useful application for our life
-### Goal: useful application for life, integration technology as much as possible, full stack development ###
+ - Integration technology as much as possible
+ - Full stack development

 ### 1. Raspberry PI to collect the data (Python, IoT devices)
 Collects data  from sensors and interact with user command